Weight Loss Medication in the Calibrate Program: A Guide to GLP-1 Medications

 It usually takes a couple of weeks of tapering up on the medication before you start losing weight, but you should notice appetite suppression within the first week.

 There are a couple of contraindications for GLP-1 medications.
 The first is a history of pancreatitis or for people who have current disease of the gallbladder.
 We also do not recommend GLP-1s if you have a personal or family history of medullary thyroid cancer or MEN syndrome.
-GLP-1s can be safely taken with other common prescription medications, including blood pressure, thyroid, and diabetes medications.
+GLP-1s can be safely taken with other common prescription medications, including those for high blood pressure, thyroid, and diabetes medications.

 Since its approval in 2005, sixteen years of research demonstrate that for most people, GLP-1s are a safe and effective treatment option to improve metabolic health and support weight loss, and the medication has even been approved for use in children twelve years of age and older.